 A retrospect of Christopher’s career has appeared in Australian Photography Magazine.
 He has also been invited to speak at schools, universities and photography colleges in both Sydney and Melbourne.
 In 2010 Christopher’s famous “Leopard on Toilet” shot earned him two honourable mentions in the 2010 International Photography Awards.
 In 2011 Capture Magazine named him fashion photographer of the year.

 Christopher’s debut as director and cinematographer for “The Tradesman Series” saw him as a finalist in the prestigious One Show Awards in NYC, a screening at the New York Surf Film Festival, Byron Bay surf film festival and finalist in both Best Director and Best Cinematographer at The Melbourne Advertising and Design Club Awards.
 In 2013 Christopher received an honourable mention at the International Photography Awards for his ‘Corona’ series as well as Capture Magazine placing him in the top 5 travel photographers in Australia and New Zealand.
 In 2014 “Mark of a Champion” featuring Rod Laver earn’t a Grand Clio (the award show's highest honour).
 Plus three New York Festival finalists and a highly commended in ADMA Print category in Australia.
 That same year Christopher also won a Gold Lion at Cannes for his print contribution to the RSL “Minute of Silence” campaign.

-Most recently an international jury at EYE ONELAND has awarded Christopher the prestigious title as Australia's 2018 #1 ranked black and white photographer.
+Most recently Christopher has been awarded a Gold Pencil at the 2018 One Show Awards for ‘Missing Persons’ as well as an international jury at EYE ONELAND awarding him with the prestigious title as Australia's 2018 #1 ranked black and white photographer.